Southern Tunisia for Backpackers

 2. Take a ride on the Red Lizard train

 The Red Lizard - or Lézard Rouge - is a historic train that used to belong to the Bey of Tunis.
 The 45-minute route takes you on a journey through the heart of the desert oasis and into a quarry that still operates today.
 A few well-placed photo stops give you a taste of real Tunisia in the unchanged desert landscapes of the past, and during the ride, you can enjoy a glimpse at rural Tunisian life in action through the windows.
 It runs from Metlaoui to Redeyef and back again, on tracks originally used by mining trains carrying phosphates.
-This will be a real highlight of an addition to any trip.
+This will be a real highlight of any trip.

 3. See where Star Wars was filmed